ontio/ontology-java-sdk/docs/en/asset.md

 ### Use digital asset

-1. How to directly call the SDK packaged transfer operation？(Please se this method for transfer of ont assets.)
+1. How to directly call the SDK packaged transfer operation？(Please use this method for transfer of ont assets.)

 ```
 //step1:获得ontSdk实例